 Tina Fawcett's research concerns energy use by households and organisations, and uses a multi-disciplinary approach to understand current patterns of use and to identify opportunities and policies for reducing energy use and carbon emissions.

-Recent work includes ‘Growing Green’ a pilot project addressing the issue of sustainable growth by engaging SME owners and managers, ENSPOL - a European project on energy efficiency policy, particularly energy company obligations and IN-BEE - a European project on the multiple benefits of energy efficiency.
-Some other previous projects are: ‘Building Expertise’, which investigated the current and potential future roles for a range of professions as they react to the low-carbon renovation agenda, in both the UK and France; SPLICE a multi-partner project for Defra investigating the environmental, social and economic effects of different energy choices; and work for DECC assessing evidence on energy-related decision making in organisations.
+Recent research includes developing the idea of sufficiency in energy services, supported by ECEEE and UKERC.
+Tina has worked on a number of projects focused on SMEs: 'Growing Green' a pilot project addressing the issue of sustainable growth by engaging SME owners and managers; 'Growing Greener' on engaging with business advisors; UKERC Phase 3, looking at decision-making and how SMEs engage with energy.
+Other previous work includes ENSPOL - a European project on energy efficiency policy, particularly energy company obligations and IN-BEE - a European project on the multiple benefits of energy efficiency; 'Building Expertise', which investigated the current and potential future roles for a range of professions as they react to the low-carbon renovation agenda, in both the UK and France; and work for DECC assessing evidence on energy-related decision making in organisations.

 From 2005 - 2010 Tina was a member of UK Energy Research Centre's demand reduction research team, doing research on personal carbon trading, the role of heat pumps in the UK, and energy use in the higher education sector.